Penang Itinerary How To Spend 1 to 5 Days in Penang, Malaysia by JetSettingFools.com

 #1 Queen Victoria Memorial Clock (Jubilee Clock Tower)

-Start your Penang day tour walking expedition at the Queen Victoria Clock.
-Standing at Light Street and Beach Street is the Memorial Clock that was dedicated to the queen in 1897 to celebrate her Diamond Jubilee.
+MAP.
+Standing at Light Street and Beach Street, the Victoria Memorial Clock was dedicated to the British Queen in 1897 to celebrate her Diamond Jubilee.

 #2 Fort Cornwallis

-Canons can be seen on the walls of Fort Cornwallis, a fort built in the 18th century by the British East India Company.
+MAP.
+Canons can be seen on the walls of Fort Cornwallis, which was built in the 18th century by the British East India Company.
 It is one of the top places in Penang to learn about the history of the city.

 #3 Penang Town Hall and City Hall